How to Improve Your Credit Score

 A credit score is a measure of all your debt and credit history.
 Banks and other lenders will use the credit rating system to see if an individual is suitable for a loan.
 People with a higher-than-average credit rating are considered lower risk and, therefore, a better loan applicant.
 If you’re thinking about applying for a loan, or you’ve recently been denied a loan, you should order a credit report from Equifax to check your rating.

-In your credit report from Equifax, you are given a credit ranking from 0 to 1,200.
+In your credit report from Equifax, you are given a credit rating from 0 to 1200.
 Other credit reporting agencies may use a slightly different scale.
-In our credit rating system, it is broken down into these classifications (note that the following are approximate ranges as the numbers may vary).
+At Equifax, we use five Credit Rating bands, as follows:

 Why is it necessary to improve your credit score?

 If you’ve recently applied for a loan and have been rejected, you can order your credit report from Equifax and check your credit rating.
 In many cases, a low credit rating is the main reason you were not approved for a loan.
-Banks and other lenders will check your credit rating and then decide if you pose a reasonable risk for their business.
-On larger loans, such as a home loan, banks tend to be cautious and unwilling to lend money to people with a bad credit score.
+Banks and other lenders will check your credit rating and, in conjunction with their own lending criteria, then decide if you pose a reasonable risk for their business.
+On larger loans, such as a home loan, banks tend to be more cautious and less likely to lend money to people with a bad credit score.

 How to improve your credit score?

 The best way to improve your credit score is to build good financial habits.
 Even if you’ve had past issues, it’s never too late to change this around and rebuild or improve on your current credit rating.
 Before working on your credit rating, ensure you get a copy of your credit score and report.
 Check through it and clear off any errors.
-If judgments are made against you, it may be possible to have these removed.
-Removing a judgement will require approval from the creditor or applying to a court to have it set aside.
+If judgments are made against you, it may still be possible to have these removed.
+Removing a judgement will firstly require you to satisfy the judgment debt, and then seek approval from the creditor or apply to a court to have it set aside.
 After you’ve made your credit report clear of everything you can, it’s time to build your score.

 Ensure any loans you have (including a mortgage) are all up to date with their payments.
 Most banks in Australia offer online banking, and you can set up automatic payments to your loans so you don’t forget your loan payments.
 If you have a few credit cards, you can look into closing any of those you don’t need.
 For any credit cards you plan on keeping, you can reduce their limits.
 In addition to your credit cards and loans, you should ensure that all bills in your name are paid on time.
 While bill payments are not usually reported to your credit history, paying these on time will help build good financial habits.

-When attempting to build credit fast, try not to submit many loan applications as these can have a negative effect.
+When attempting to build credit fast, try not to submit many loan applications within a short period of time as these can have a negative effect.
 There are many ways to improve your credit score, but keeping track of your finances is the easiest one to follow.

 How long does it take to improve your credit score?